Group-velocity symmetry in photonic crystal fibre for ultra-tunable quantum frequency conversion: Introduction

 Photonic crystal fibre (PCF), in which a matrix of air holes surrounds a silica glass core, is an ideal platform for BS-FWM due to the tight modal confinement and low loss which enable moderate laser powers to produce high intensities that are maintained over long interaction lengths.
 Although the structure of these fibres can be designed to alter their dispersion and tailor the phase matching of BS-FWM to a particular set of desired wavelengths, PCF typically suffers from the same limited conversion bandwidth as other platforms used for BS-FWM \cite{Wright2020Resource-efficient-frequency-conversion}.

-In this paper we demonstrate that dispersion-engineered PCF provides an ideal platform for broadband BS-FWM.
-We show how the group velocity can be constrained to allow efficient frequency conversion of an unprecedentedly wide range of source photon wavelengths through the visible and near infrared to a narrow target band around 1550\,nm.
-This allows the construction of a single, highly versatile PCF device capable of unifying in the telecoms C-band input photons from a range of hundreds of nanometers, paving the way to a universal quantum frequency conversion interface capable of linking disparate nodes in a quantum network or compensating for the dispersion of emission wavelength in single-photon emitters such as quantum dots \cite{senellart2017high}.
+In this paper we demonstrate that dispersion-engineered PCF enables BS-FWM of an unprecedentedly wide range of source photon wavelengths to a narrow target band.
+We show how the unique characteristics of PCF enable its group velocity to be modified such that efficient frequency conversion to 1550\,nm can be maintained across source wavelengths throughout the near infrared.
+We also show that the acceptance bandwidth, which is significantly wider than any other practical BS-FWM platform, is rendered robust against small discrepancies in fabrication through tuning of the pump wavelengths.
+This allows the construction of a single, highly versatile PCF device capable of unifying in the telecoms C-band input photons from a range of hundreds of nanometers, paving the way to a universal quantum frequency conversion interface to link disparate nodes in a quantum network or compensate for the dispersion of emission wavelength in single-photon emitters such as quantum dots \cite{senellart2017high}.